 - Check the arrangement daily, and add warm water if needed.
 If the water turns yellow or creates a film, remove the flowers, fully clean the vase, and replace the flowers.

-- Remove any dry or dead plant and make fresh cuts to the stems every few days
+- Remove any dry or dead plants and make fresh cuts to the stems every few days

 Where to Buy Lisianthus Flowers (Eustoma)